 How Long is the Waiting Period for a Colorado Divorce?

-Once one party files an official divorce petition in Colorado and the other party in the divorce receives the served papers, a 91-day waiting period begins before the divorce proceedings move forward toward a final hearing.
+Once one party files an official divorce petition in Colorado first and the other party in the divorce receives the served papers, a 91-day waiting period begins before the divorce proceedings move forward toward a final hearing.
 This waiting period is mandatory, even when both parties in the divorce are in agreement that the marriage is irretrievably broken.
 This waiting period is also known as a “cooling off period.”

 Why Do Some States Require Waiting Periods Before Divorce?